GRC Platform

 What stands out

-• Flat annual pricing with unlimited users and unlimited frameworks eliminates the per-seat and per-module cost creep that makes competitors expensive at scale
+• Flat $5,000/year Enterprise pricing with unlimited users, frameworks, and modules eliminates the scaling cost that makes competitors expensive at Series A headcount

 What to know before buying